Justice and Mental Health Collaboration Program (JMHCP) Grant

 For More Information:

-For more information on solicitation announcements and timing of applications, click here.
+For more information on solicitation announcements and timing of applications, visit the main BJA site Funding & Awards page.

-- BJA's overview of the Justice and Mental Health Collaboration Program (JMHCP)
+- Overview of the Justice and Mental Health Collaboration Program (JMHCP) and TTA Resources

 - Justice and Mental Health Collaboration Program (JMHCP) - Law Enforcement Grants (General Fact Sheet attached)